Azure/apim-lab/apim-lab/4-policyExpressions/apimanagement-4-2-Caching.md

   ![Color Website Caching](../../assets/images/color-website-caching.png)

-- Looking at the *ApiRandomColor* GET API policies in the *Code View*, you'll see the caching policy defined:
+- Looking at the *Get Random color* GET API policies in the *Code View*, you'll see the caching policy defined:

   ```xml
   <policies>